Zakery1/media-hex-helper/README.md

 # What is this?

-Get the colors of popular media platforms
+Get the colors of popular media platforms instead of having to find hex codes.

 # Installation

 `npm i media-hex --save`

-Then...
+## Example

+One an put their styles in an object in your component file, then replace the CSS property value with this function.

 ```
-coming soon
+color: mediaHexHelper('apple')
 ```

-## Options

-Media Friend supports 1 option: